From murdering children to drinking blood, Peter Kürten was "the king of the sexual perverts" and perhaps the worst serial killer ever.

 “I have none,” he responded.
 “Never have I felt any misgiving in my soul; never did I think to myself that what I did was bad, even though human society condemns it.
 My blood and the blood of my victims must be on the heads of my torturers … The punishments I have suffered have destroyed all my feelings as a human being.
 That was why I had no pity for my victims.”

-For ten days the prosecution and the defense argued about Küchen’s motives, his crimes, his conscience, and his punishment before the jury ultimately reached a guilty verdict.
-He was found guilty of murder, and awarded nine death sentences to be carried out by guillotine.
+For 10 days the prosecution and the defense argued about Küchen’s motives, his crimes, his conscience, and his punishment before the jury ultimately reached a guilty verdict.
+He was found guilty of murder and given nine death sentences to be carried out by guillotine.

 Upon laying his head down on the machine, he turned to the psychiatrist and asked a question.